 The Northern Sky

 The Northern Sky is the most observed by sky gazers because it is up every season of the year.
 Learn how to find the North Star.
 Learn how to use the North Star to determine your location on Earth.
 Learn why the North Star and all other northern constellation are Circumpolar.
-The target audience for The Northern Sky is ages 8 - Adult.
+The target audience for The Northern Sky is ages 8 years to adult.

 The Sistine Chapel